-Denney’s stated desire for a low center of gravity was just one of several “subjective preferences,” so it didn’t discourage—or teach away the Furuhashi approach of putting components under the seats, the PTAB said, rejecting Polaris’s argument.
+However, the PT ruled tht Polaris’ patent claims were obvious when Furuhashi and Denney are combined.
+Denney’s stated desire for a low center of gravity was just one of several “subjective preferences,” so it didn’t discourage—or teach away—the Furuhashi approach of putting components under the seats, the PTAB said.

 The Federal Circuit vacated the PTAB ruling and ordered it to review the claims again.
 The PTAB’s dismissal of the teaching away argument as “subjective preferences” is not supported by the law, and improperly disregards the prior inventions, the court said.